Pastramicity/box/note/Computing.md

 NlogN is the fastest for comparison-based sorting

+#### Inversion

+If you check an item in an array, how many elements in the rest of the array are in the wrong place relative to it.
+Count how many unique inversions for the whole array, that is the array's *unsortedness* (I)

+The more inversions removed per step is how efficient a sorting algorithm is

+average num inversions = num_pairs/2 = (N^2-N)/2/2=(N^2-N)/4

 #### Insertion

 Put element at the end of an array and swap with previous element until in the correct position